Administrative Assistant: 858-246-0046

 - Though the AAP has established guidelines for lipid screening for all children aged 9-11 years old, it still remains controversial to pediatricians and families thus leading to low screening rates.
-This project’s goal is to obtain parent focus groups where we can better understand the barriers to screening.
-This will hopefully provide Pediatricians with more tools to obtain compliance from families and patients.
+The project’s goal is to obtain parent focus groups where we can better understand the barriers to screening.
+This will hopefully provide pediatricians with more tools to obtain compliance from families and patients.

 - Effects of Physical Activity on Cardio-metabolic Risk Factors in the Overweight and Obese Adolescent Population in Chile.
 Pediatric Academic Societies 2016.

 - Mother-Infant Feeding Behavior and Eating in the Absence of Hunger in Adolescence.
 Pediatric Academic Societies 2017.